-- Languages that perform implicit type conversion (coercion). - Languages that permit conversions between subtypes of a polymorphic type - Weakly typed languages that do not strictly enforce type rules. - Languages that support logical, arithmetic, or circular shifts on integer values. - Languages that do not generate exceptions on problematic conversions.
+• Languages that perform implicit type conversion (coercion).

+- Languages that permit conversions between subtypes of a polymorphic type.
+See [???]
+Upcasts and downcasts - Weakly typed languages that do not strictly enforce type rules. - Languages that support logical, arithmetic, or circular shifts on integer values. - Languages that do not generate exceptions on problematic conversions.